Planet Aid's Recycling Program, Debunked!

 CharityWatch has been keeping an eye on Planet Aid, a charity known for its ubiquitous clothing collection boxes, for many years.
 This charity consistently reports low overhead and high program spending in its annual financial documents, but a closer analysis by CharityWatch reveals a different picture of how efficiently Planet Aid is operating.

-Planet Aid reports spending 85% of its expenses on programs in 2018.
-CharityWatch's analysis of Planet Aid's 2018 tax form and audited financial statements shows the charity spending only 25% of its expenses on programs.
+Planet Aid reports spending 83% of its expenses on programs in 2020, according to its tax filing.
+CharityWatch's analysis of Planet Aid's 2020 tax form and audited financial statements shows the charity spending only 15% of its expenses on programs.

 Why the difference?